Status: Phase 2 is suspended, and it does not change the answer

 Even contractors who know they need Level 3 build Level 2 first.
 The 110 NIST 800-171 controls are the foundation; the 800-172 enhancements layer on top.
 There is no shortcut that skips the Level 2 baseline.

 So the practical sequence for a Level 3-bound contractor is: design and implement the Level 2 program to a genuine 110/110, then scope the 800-172 enhancement delta as a second phase.
-For everyone else — the majority — Level 2 is the destination.
+For everyone else, which is the majority, Level 2 is the destination.

 Our [realistic CMMC Level 2 timeline](/insights/cmmc-level-2-timeline-realistic/) covers what the Level 2 engagement looks like month by month, and the [CMMC self-assessment vs C3PAO](/insights/cmmc-self-assessment-vs-c3pao/) piece covers when third-party assessment is required.